Diaz homers, Morton goes 6 scoreless as Rays top Red Sox 2-1

 It might have helped Diaz’s drive, too.

-“Yeah, you’re aware of this stadium and how it can play with the wind,” Rays manager Kevin Cash, saying it reminded him of Chicago’s Wrigley Field.
+“Yeah, you’re aware of this stadium and how it can play with the wind,” Cash, saying it reminded him of Chicago’s Wrigley Field.

+“I knew I hit it high enough.
+I thought maybe I had a chance in the wind,” Diaz said through a translator.

 TRAINER’S ROOM